PythonRulz/lessons-learned/README.md

 # My Own Path To Python

  I am self taught for the most part, utilizing some youtube tutorials, free classes in UDEMY and Stack Skills and as many free Python books as I can get my hands on.
 Most of my code will make zero sense to those who use it professionaly, and probably those who use it as a hobby.
+I also have no idea how to use GIT/GITHUB so this is all a new experience for me

  # Stocks Code
  This code came about as I wanted to find a way to have a file emailed to me Monday through Friday to show how my stocks did for the day and the +/- from the previous day total.
 It started off simple enough and got out of hand really quick.